haraldnagel/raspberrypi-notes/InitialConfiguration.md

 		fonts-freefont-ttf gsfonts gsfonts-x11 x11-common x11-xkb-utils \
 		x11-xserver-utils xfonts-encodings xfonts-utils xinit tasksel tasksel-data
 		sudo apt-get autoremove
+		sudo apt-get autoclean
  This currently results in savings of about 1 GB of storage.

+  Another option for cleaning up the X Window System can be found [here at tweaking4all.com](http://www.tweaking4all.com/forums/topic/minimalistic-raspbian-removing-x/).
+Note: those instructions recommend running `sudo apt-get clean` which will remove all packages from the package cache which you probably don't want - just skip that step.

-* At this point it's probably a good idea to update Raspbian.
+* At this point it's probably a good idea to ensure Raspbian is up-to-date.
 I typically use `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`.

 * If you are working in an environment with OS X, you may want to enable ZeroConf/Bonjour name resolution.
 You can do that using the [Avahi](https://wiki.debian.org/ZeroConf) package with `sudo apt-get install avahi-daemon avahi-discover libnss-mdns`.
 Once this is installed, you will be able to resolve the machine as *hostname*.local.
 This is very handy if your headless Raspberry Pi is configured with DHCP.

 * The Raspberry Pi does not have a real-time clock so it appears to [use the time saved during the last shutdown](http://captainbodgit.blogspot.com/2013/10/raspberrypi-keeping-time-without.html) to set the clock upon boot if it cannot reach a time server.
 It might be a good idea to take a look at the NTP configuration and ensure that it's appropriate for your environment.
 By default, the Raspberry Pi will use NTP servers sent out by your DHCP server.
 You can see the current status with `ntpq -p`, you are looking for a line with an asterisk (*) in the first column indicating that there's a valid time source (you might need to wait a while after a reboot for things to sync up).
 If you need assistance in configuring NTP, I'd recommend reviewing: [How do I use pool.ntp.org?](http://www.pool.ntp.org/en/use.html).

-  If you wish to manually configure NTP while still using DHCP, you can remove `ntp-servers` from the "request" line in `/etc/dhcp/dhclient.conf` and then configure NTP normally (`/etc/ntp.conf`).
-If you do not take this step, every time a DHCP address is provided it may overwrite your NTP configuration with what is provided by the DHCP server.
+  If you wish to manually configure NTP while still using DHCP, you can remove `ntp-servers` from the "request" line in `/etc/dhcp/dhclient.conf`, remove the `/var/lib/ntp/ntp.conf.dhcp` file, and then configure NTP normally (`/etc/ntp.conf`).
+If you do not take this step, every time the DHCP lease is renewed it will update the `/var/lib/ntp/ntp.conf.dhcp` file and use those NTP servers.